 CLOSING REMARKS:

 Creating a book series is a huge undertaking and creative project for writers, but crafting believable characters with whole and compelling character arcs can be extremely helpful.
 Using the four conditions for building character arcs in a book series and ensuring you have transitional arcs that show change and development over the course of your storyline are two things that can lead to the well-earned reward of eager, supportive readers excited to buy the next installment in your book series.
 Well, this ends this post.
-If you found it beneficial, please give it a (heart❤️) and share your thoughts or comments 💬 below.)
+If you found it beneficial, please give it a (heart❤️), take part in the poll 🤔, and share your thoughts or comments 💬 below.)

 Happy Writing! 😊✍🏽💻